 - Celebrate 25 years from the foundation of Planetek Italia, devoted to simplifying the complexity of space

-Theme of the Hackathon will be The Water.
+Theme of the Hackathon was The Water.
 As reported by “Water is the new oil”, a recent article of the Huffington Post: “…Fresh water scarcity is a key reason why 3.5 billion people are projected to live in countries that cannot feed themselves by 2025.
 Earth’s freshwater ecosystems are critically depleted and being used unsustainably, reported the Millennium Ecosystem Assessment, for today’s 6.5 billion population much less for the 9 billion we’ll be by 2050.
 Extreme droughts, floods, melting glaciers and other water cycle-related effects of global warming are why there’ll likely be 150 million global climate refugees within a decade.
 Diplomats warn that 21st century conflicts will be fought over water as they were for oil inthe 20th.”

-The theme of The Water offers numerous ideas for application because it can be addressed as a resource to be preserved from an economic, environmental and social point of view.
-The Hackathon objectives include the development of mobile application prototypes of Copernicus data and services for commercial use, which respond to the needs of private and public users, and the creation of tools that simplify the access to Copernicus data, their analysis and interpretation to the benefit of data journalists.
+The theme of The Water offered numerous ideas for application because it can be addressed as a resource to be preserved from an economic, environmental and social point of view.
+The Hackathon objectives include the development of mobile application prototypes of Copernicus data and services for commercial use, which respond to the needs of private and public users.

 A group of stakeholders selected by the hackaton organizers among public and private users presented their requirements and challenges beforehand.
-The participants, led by mentors from both the geospatial market and the start-ups ecosystem, will be able to propose and develop disruptive ideas that exploit Copernicus resources to create applications, useful to meet the Hackathon challenges and to build sustainable business models.
-Participants will be encouraged to organize themselves in multidisciplinary teams to present their ideas to a Selection Board, which will consist of authoritative representatives of the digital communication, the aerospace and the industrial Italian market.
-The main challenges will concern the following areas:
+The participants, led by mentors from both the geospatial market and the start-ups ecosystem, proposed and developed disruptive ideas that exploit Copernicus resources to create applications, useful to meet the Hackathon challenges and to build sustainable business models.
+Participants were encouraged to organize themselves in multidisciplinary teams to present their ideas to a Selection Board, which consisted of authoritative representatives of the digital communication, the aerospace and the industrial Italian market.
+The main challenges concerned the following areas: